Scientific Name: Equisetum arvense

 Check early in the year for the cone-bearing shoots to stop the production of spores and remove any of the branched shoots later.
 Sowing turnips in the area has been shown to inhibit the growth of shoots, probably due to an allelopathic substance produced by the turnip; this would need to be done for a few seasons to exhaust the rhizomes.
 Small pieces of the rhizome will regrow, as seen in the lower, right picture where a 3cm segment has produced a stem.
 So cultivation of the area will compound the problem - it may be possible to follow most of the rhizomes by careful use of a fork to tease them up, but they are very brittle and snap easily.
 Shoots are also produced from small nodules about 0.5cm in diameter, which are solid white flesh inside covered in a dark skin as in the lower, left picture.
 These have probably arisen on the rhizomes and broken away when disturbed.

 It is resistant to most weedkillers, but Glyphosate may have some success after repeated treatment.
-Crush the stems first by trampling them to increase the penetration as they have a waxy surface.
-Some success has been achieved using a selective weedkiller - eg. a spray with Verdone Extra causes the topgrowth to die within a few days, but that is probably not the end of it and the application may have to be repeated a few times.
+Crush the stems first by trampling them to increase the penetration as they have a waxy surface due to the high silica content.
+Some success has been achieved using a selective weedkiller - eg. a spray with Verdone Extra (now Weedol Lawn Weedkiller) causes the topgrowth to die within a few days, but that is not the end of it and the application will have to be repeated a few times.
+Allow new growth to develop well to increase the surface area which will absorb more of the herbicide.
 This is a good way to weaken and eventually kill the rhizomes as would constant cutting or pulling the stems.
-It would be useful for knocking back any inaccessible growth among shrubs or at the base of a hedge and in grass which is not cut frequently.
+It would be useful for knocking back any inaccessible growth among shrubs or at the base of a hedge - lower the stems carefully to the ground away from the surrounding plants, trample and spray.

 A gravel bed which had a forest of Horsetail was trampled and sprayed with Verdone Extra two years ago.
 It died away and as yet has not regrown so this is some proof that the technique can work.